nicolasZhao1908/ubuntu_dotfiles/README.md

 ## GRUB

-`grub` configuration file is provided and should be placed at `/etc/default/grub` and then run the command `sudo update-grub` to save the changes.
+`grub` configuration file is provided at `.config/grub/grub` and should be placed at `/etc/default/grub` and then run the command `sudo update-grub` to save the changes.
 [For more details](https://help.ubuntu.com/community/Grub2/Setup#Configuring_GRUB_2).

 ## Web browsers